 Operational limits, illegal uses, and restrictions

-The amateur radio service is more powerful, and helps you utilize higher performance equipment and also allows you to utilize more frequencies as the band is wider (widest, actually, in spectrum allotment to radio services).
+The amateur radio service is more powerful.
+It also helps you utilize higher performance equipment and allows you to utilize more frequencies because the band is wider (widest, actually, in spectrum allotment to radio services).

-- Doing commercial communication over ham radios is illegal.
-There are barely any restrictions when it comes to the contents of the communication exchange.
+- Doing commercial communication over ham radios is illegal, but there are barely any restrictions when it comes to the contents of communication exchange.
 Communication on amateur radio needs to be strictly individual to individual (or groups).

 The CB radio service is feebler in comparison and only meant for short-distance communication.

 - CB radios use the AM or amplitude modulation.
 Although tweaking is possible to boost CB radio efficiency, it’s often hard and almost impractical.
-Amateur radio uses FM, or frequency modulation, which is more efficient.
+On the other hand, amateur radio uses FM, or frequency modulation, which is more efficient.

-- CB works on the longer wavelengths (long wavelengths go further than short wavelengths).
+- Ham radios use VHF/UHF.
+In comparison, CB works on the longer wavelengths (long wavelengths go further than short wavelengths).
 This means you need longer antennas for CB.
-Ham radios use VHF/UHF.

 - The power limit for CB is 4 watts.
-This is powerful enough for short distance.
+This is powerful enough for short-distance communication.
 Going higher than that is illegal.

 To give a quick rundown of their differences, here are some points to remember: